A Safer Tomorrow for Pennsylvania Children & the Safe Child Act

 0 have signed.
 Let’s get to 1,000!

-Family Court & Custody Crisis: We need the Safe Child Act
+Family Court & Custody Crisis: We need family court reform now.

-The murder of three-year-old Kelly Williams, by her father, in April of 2017 in York County, PA. is one example.
-After Kelly's mom told the judge that Frank Williams was dangerous, had threatened to kill her family, and she had concerns for Kelly's safety, the judge ordered shared custody.
+One such case was the murder of three-year-old Kelly Williams, by her father, in April of 2017, York County, PA.
+After Kelly's mom told the judge that Frank Williams was dangerous, had threatened to kill her family, and she had concerns for Kelly's safety, the judge ordered shared custody and Williams shot Kelly to death and then killed himself during his first custody time.
 This legal decision lead to Kelly's death.
 There is no getting around it.

 In retrospect, it’s easy for any of us to say that Frankie Williams was dangerous; he had abused his partner, and he shouldn’t have had contact with Kelly.
 But legally, things that cause permanent harm to children, like domestic violence and direct abuse, are given the same weight as lesser things like a lack of health insurance, which was a factor in this case.
 Kelly's mom didn't have health insurance for Kelly.
 The death or abuse of any child is tragic, but preventable abuse and deaths even more so.
-Kelly William’s death was preventable.
+The death of 22 children was preventable, and the trauma that 7,367 Pennsylvania children experience yearly is also preventable.

-Pennsylvania is now poised to prevent the abuse, trauma, and deaths of this subset of children who find themselves in the family court system when strangers make decisions for them.
+Pennsylvania is now poised to prevent the abuse, trauma, and deaths of this subset of children who find themselves in the family court system where strangers make decisions for them that are not in the best interest of children.
 But the larger picture of child abuse is immeasurable, and everyone can agree that greater protection is needed for the entire scope of child abuse.

 Protect Children Not Predators!

-Stop Abuse Campaign Pennsylvania needs your help with “Pennsylvania Legislators: We Want A Safer Tomorrow for Pennsylvania Children”.
-Join Stop Abuse Campaign and 508 supporters today.
+Child Advocacy Pennsylvania needs your help with “Pennsylvania Legislators: We Want A Safer Tomorrow for Pennsylvania Children”.
+Join Child Advocacy and 514 supporters today.